jonahberean/psi_transmission/.ipynb_checkpoints/README-checkpoint.md

 Some relevant articles, and reports are provided.

+## psi_transmission_report

+A git submodule linking to the repository containing a report on the analysis performed.

 ## to-do

-- my latex report should be pushed via overleaf to this repo.
+- re-walk through all of the error analysis
+- confirm solid works model, put necessary simulation stuff here, .gitignore the rest with path instructions
+- begin simulations
+- histogram of proton beam
+- better error presentation of the sD2 normalization slopes ('bands? - RP')
 - a commented version of the elog pdf, clarifying any ambiguous statements
-- we should consistently use the time of the first 2s proton beam measurement as the reference point for all analsysis. then we could play around with changing that referenc e point and seeing what effect it may have on the normalization
+- play with changing the t=0 time and the consequences for the sD2 normalization analysis
 - proper commenting of a header docstring on functions.py.
 Should list all functions.
-- sorted and loaded monitor detector?
-- continue going through each notebook and reconciling the existing analysis with the changes that have been made.
-We want to trim down to the bare minimum, and then begin the write-up
 - monitor detector?
 Some description of what we found there must be put in a notebook.